kworkflow/kworkflow/documentation/man/features/patch-hub.rst

 - Deploying the series version of the kernel
 - Replying with `Reviewed-by/Tested-by`

-`kw upstream-patches-ui` provides routines to automate and simplify these actions.
+`kw patch-hub` provides routines to automate and simplify these actions.

 EXAMPLES
 ========
 The feature is screen-focused, and to open the UI with the public mailing lists, just run::

-  kw upstream-patches-ui
+  kw patch-hub